adelosa/z390test/README.md

 ```groovy
 this.env = ['SNAPOUT': basePath('zopcheck', 'SNAPOUT.TXT')]
 ```
-The env class property can be set with a hashlist of environment variable that will be passed to the z390 calls.
+The env property can be set with a hashlist of environment variable that will be passed to the z390 calls.

-To just add a single envvar without replacing the existing
+To just add a single envvar without replacing the existing:
 ```groovy
 this.env.put('SNAPOUT', basePath('zopcheck', 'SNAPOUT.TXT'))
 ```